niravsapkota/Samrakchyan/README.md

 # samrakchyan
-A project for Yomari Code Camp 2022
+A Machine Learnig Project for Yomari Code Camp 2022

 ## Description